codefusser/BootcampLOS21HomeSessions/Readme.md

 This is a repo for the Boot camp exercises.
-They contain well simplified approach for performing simple programming concepts in Javascript.
+It will contain well simplified steps for performing simple programming concepts in Javascript.